 Last time, we directed you through a series of ten hypothetical questions.
 Now we’re going to go through the methodology and analyze some common answers!
-So if you haven’t played yet, check out Part One.
+So if you haven’t played yet, check out the Dollar Bill Game, Part One.

 “If someone handed you a single dollar bill, right now, with no strings attached—what would you do with it?”